Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### EC2 User Data

 * It is possible to bootstrap our instances using an EC2 User data script
-* bootstrapping means launching commands when a machine starts
+* *Bootstrapping* means launching commands when a machine starts
 * The script **only run once** at the instance **first start**
 * EC2 user data is used to automate boot tasks such as:
   * Installing updates